pvhuwung/AIRST-research-paper-summarization/README.md

 ```
 After succesfully install the required packages, run `streamlit run AIRST.py` in your terminal then everything should be working just fine!

-  We hope you have fun!
+  We hope you like it!
 </p>